Vehicle registration plates of Poland: 2000–present

 Since the year 2000 Polish car plates have black letters pressed onto white reflective blanks with an EU stripe and country code.
 The switch was made to conform with other EU countries and to increase visibility.
 The licence plates issued until May 1, 2006, bear a Polish national flag.
-Plates issued after that date have the 12 EU stars instead of the flag.
+Plates issued after that date have the 12 EU stars instead of the Polish flag.